bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 We'll create a separate ``WideWorldImporters.Database`` project for the Backend, so we can evolve the Database "independently" of the Api.

-Now Entity Framework 6 had a nice designer for Database-First development.
-It was loved by many and hated by many.
-With EF Core you are now using a Command Line Interface, that's loved by many and hated by many.
-Anyways... it needs to be installed first, so switch to the
+In EF Core you are using a Command Line Interface for Scaffolding.
+It needs to be installed first, so switch to the Package Manager Console
-Package Manager Console (``View -> Other Windows -> Package Manager Console``) and type:
+(``View -> Other Windows -> Package Manager Console``) and type:

 ```
 dotnet tool install --global dotnet-ef